pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 #### _define_schema
-Defines database schema via auto create objects or convenience methods.
+Defines a database schema via auto create objects or convenience methods.

 > _define_schema()

 #### delete_by_filter
 Deletes data items that match to a given filter.
-This method shall be called by a public [delete_by_filter](#delete_by_filter) method from child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a public [delete_by_filter](#delete_by_filter) method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > delete_by_filter(correlation_id: Optional[str], filter: Any)